 David Mizejewski has been fascinated by our natural world for as long as he can remember.
 A lifelong naturalist, he spent his youth exploring the woods, fields and wetlands, observing and learning about the surprising diversity of wildlife that inhabits them.

-David is a media personality, author, blogger and a naturalist with the National Wildlife Federation.
+David is a naturalist and television host with the National Wildlife Federation.
 He holds a degree in Human and Natural Ecology from Emory University and is an expert on wildlife and our environment.
 He’s dedicated to using his knowledge and his enthusiasm to help others understand and protect wildlife.

-David is a regular guest on Conan, The Wendy Williams Show, Inside Edition, and NBC’s Today Show.
-He’s appeared on TMZ Live, Access Hollywood Live, Fox and Friends, The Martha Stewart Show, ABC’s Good Morning America, The Doctors, RuPaul’s Drag Race, and numerous other shows on networks including HGTV, Sundance Channel, The Weather Channel, History, Headline News Network and CNN.
+David is a regular guest on NBC’s Today Show, Conan, The Wendy Williams Show, Hallmark Home and Family, Access Hollywood, Inside Edition, Build Series NYC and Good Day LA.
+He has appeared on Ellen, TMZ Live, Mashable, Adult Swim, Fox and Friends, The Martha Stewart Show, ABC’s Good Morning America, The Doctors, RuPaul’s Drag Race, and numerous other shows on networks including HGTV, Sundance Channel, The Weather Channel, History, PBS and CNN.

 David has appeared in and provided voice-over for dozens of educational and advocacy videos, PSAs and DVD extras produced by both the National Wildlife Federation and Walden Media for the feature films Hoot, Nim’s Island, and The Chronicles of Narnia.
-He has participated as a wildlife expert in the press events for the major motion pictures Where the Wild Things Are and Legend of the Guardians: The Owls of Ga’hoole, The Hobbit and The Nut Job.
+He has participated as a wildlife expert in the press events for the major motion pictures Where the Wild Things Are and Legend of the Guardians: The Owls of Ga’hoole, Dora and the Lost City of Gold, The Nut Job, and The Hobbit.

-David is the author of the how-to book Attracting Birds, Butterflies and Other Backyard Wildlife, winner of the 2005 Publisher’s Marketing Association Benjamin Franklin Award.
-He is also a contributor to Gardening How-To magazine and a Contributing Editor to Birds and Blooms magazine.
-He blogs for Animal Planet, Huffington Post, Boing Boing and the National Wildlife Federation.
+David is the author of the gardening how-to book Attracting Birds, Butterflies and Other Backyard Wildlife, winner of the 2005 Publisher’s Marketing Association Benjamin Franklin Award, which was reissued in an expanded second edition in 2019.
+He has contributed to Gardening How-To and Birds and Blooms magazines.
+He’s blogged for Animal Planet, Huffington Post, Boing Boing and the National Wildlife Federation.

-He has been interviewed and profiled in a number of print publications, including Entertainment Weekly, Out, Best Life, Sunset, Organic Gardening, National Wildlife and Newsweek and Time magazines as well as The New York Times, USA Today, The Chicago Tribune, The Christian Science Monitor, Washington Post, along with the Associated Press and Reuters.
+He has been interviewed and profiled in a number of print and online publications, including Entertainment Weekly, Out, Parade, Sunset, Organic Gardening, National Wildlife, Newsweek and Time magazines as well as The New York Times, USA Today, The Chicago Tribune, The Christian Science Monitor, Washington Post, along with the Associated Press and Reuters.
 He is a regular speaker at environmental conferences and events, both on the national and local level.